 Dawn D. Bennett-Alexander Building Bridges Scholarship

 The Building Bridges Scholarship program awards scholarships to outstanding students who demonstrate a commitment toward understanding difference among people by engaging in actions that cross traditional boundaries in a spirit of enlightenment, acceptance, and greater understanding.
+Two scholarship recipients will be selected to receive a one-time scholarship award of $1,000 for the Fall 2021 term.
+Applicants will be notified of their selection by May 3, 2021.

 To be eligible applicants should: